WalkerMao/walkermao.github.io/_posts/object-detection/posts/2024-03-16-object-detection-yolo-v2.md

 ### Jointly Training

 We propose a mechanism for jointly training on classiﬁcation and detection data.
-Our method uses images la-belled for detection to learn detection-speciﬁc information like bounding box coordinate prediction and objectness as well as how to classify common objects.
+Our method uses images labelled for detection to learn detection-speciﬁc information like bounding box coordinate prediction and objectness as well as how to classify common objects.
 It uses images with only class labels to expand the number of categories it can detect.

 During training we mix images from both detection and classiﬁcation datasets.
 When our network sees an image labelled for detection we can backpropagate based on the full YOLOv2 loss function.
 When it sees a classiﬁcation image we only backpropagate loss from the classiﬁcation-speciﬁc parts of the architecture.